xdanieldzd/ozmav/ozmav2/readme.txt

 Options:
- -r PATH        Path to Ocarina of Time or Majora's Mask ROM to load -s SCENE       Initial scene number to load, in decimal (optional, defaults to 0).
+ -r PATH        Path to Ocarina of Time or Majora's Mask ROM to load -s SCENE       Initial Scene number to load, in decimal (optional, defaults to 0).
  -d LEVEL       Level of debugging messages shown, between 0 and 3 (optional, defaults to 0).

 Possible debug levels: